adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 ## 2/27/2025 - Determining how much power we need
 - From my calculations (shown in the image below), we would need around 260W of power to raise the temperature of the bridge surface by 10 degrees farenheight in 60 seconds and ~90W to raise it by 10 degrees in 3 minutes.
 - This should be possible to do with the 144W power supply we are considering.
-[24V, 6A, 144W power supply adapter](https://www.amazon.com/dp/B0CFFBMQ6W?psc=1&smid=A3OX6A2904ZV12&ref_=chk_typ_imgToDp)
+[24V, 6A, 144W power supply adapter(5.5mm x 2.1mm)](https://www.amazon.com/dp/B0CFFBMQ6W?psc=1&smid=A3OX6A2904ZV12&ref_=chk_typ_imgToDp)
   ![Power Calculation](power_calc.jpg)

 ### Fleshing out the power subsystem